julzaza/wildwitchherbs/_posts/2025-11-26-nine-herbs-charm-healing.md

 ## Pagan Origins and Christian Adaptation

-The charm preserves **pre-Christian magical practices**, later adapted to **fit early Christian norms**.
+The charm preserves **pre-Christian magical practices**, later adapted to fit early Christian norms.

 Despite adaptation, it retains **raw mystical energy**, highlighting the human desire to connect with **plants, ritual, and divine power**.

-It provides insight into how **early Anglo-Saxons blended observation, herbal knowledge, and ritual for survival and spiritual protection**.
+It provides insight into how **early Anglo-Saxons blended observation, herbal knowledge, and ritual** for survival and spiritual protection.

 ---